alinex/bash-lib/docs/dev/README.md

 source "$source_dir/colors.bash" # load color methods
 ```

 Keep in mind that `source_dir` may change within a library and both lines will also be removed while [building](build.md) the packages.
-If you need the directory later again, set it again with another variable name.
+If you need the directory later better use the method `$(path)` which is in the base library and gives you the same path.

 The next part always is the configuration section.
 This includes: